arianne/stendhal/README.txt

 How to play
 -----------

-You need Java which you can download from http://www.java.com/en/download Java is included in most Linux distributions.
+You need Java which you can download from http://www.java.com/en/download on Microsoft Windows.
+Java is included in most Linux distributions.
 Both Sun Java and OpenJDK are supported.

-Please download Stendhal from http://arianne.sourceforge.net Then unzip the client zip into a new folder.
+Please download Stendhal from http://stendhalgame.org Then unzip the client zip into a new folder.
 You can double click on stendhal-starter.jar and the client will run.